Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 Mechanical

-- Mowing is not effective for controlling Teasel as the plant can re-sprout from the root crown.
+- Mowing is not effective for controlling teasel as the plant can re-sprout from the root crown.

 - To prevent re-sprouting, dig up rosettes and remove as much of the root as possible.